NBISweden/IgDiscover-legacy/doc/manual-installation.rst

 Manual installation
 ===================

-IgDiscover requires quite a few other software tools that are not included in most Linux distributions and which are also not available from the Python packaging index (PyPI) because they are not Python tools.
+IgDiscover requires quite a few other software tools that are not included in most Linux distributions (or OS X for that matter) and which are also not available from the Python packaging index (PyPI) because they are not Python tools.
 If you do not use the :ref:`recommended simple installation instructions via Conda <simple-installation>`, you need to install those non-Python dependencies manually.
-Python dependencies are automatically pulled in when IgDiscover itself is installed in the last step with the ``pip install`` command.
+Regular Python dependencies are automatically pulled in when IgDiscover itself is installed in the last step with the ``pip install`` command.
+The instructions below are written for Linux and require if you want to try this on OS X.

 Install non-Python dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~